99sami/DMS_Blog/posts/sevent-blog-post-2.md

 **Symbolic features:**

-Dome to symbolise lockdown restrictions and 5/10 km radius laws we had.
+Locked in: a dome to symbolise lockdown restrictions and 5/10 km radius laws we had.
+I wanted to have the lighting inside almost pitch black, but i couldnt find a dome that allowed these changes to the light/background and if i changed the sky, it will effect the whole project.
+I decided to go with one that had these big iron bars similar to a cage.

-Inside the dome a simple mattress on the floor to symbolise me being in my room, and the feeling of being by myself.
+Isolation/solitude: a single mattress on the floor to symbolise me being in my room, and the feeling of being by myself.
 I felt so small within a big mess.
-My room was my safe space.
+My room was my safe space where i found solitude.
+A persian rug underneath to symbolise and foreshadow *'Persia'* emerging.

-Big cocoon to smybolise the stage of going within and protecting myself, hibernating, transforming.
+Cocoon: this is me, the catipillar in the stage of going within and protecting myself, hibernating, transforming.

-Rubix cube to represent uncertainty of outcomes.
+Rubix cube: to symbolise uncertainty of outcomes during these times.

  ![b2](id2.png)